CARTOONISTS NORTHWEST meetings are held on the third Saturday of every month:

 David Lasky asked Mimi how, once she gets into the research, how she knows when to stop, to rein it in?
 And Mimi responded you take it all in and whittle it down, knowing there’s a lot more details and stories, but you just focus on the most critical parts.

-gives you a really wide variety of tones.
+Are you using inks or watercolors, she was asked.
+“I’m using this fantastic Daler Rowney Prussian blue acrylic ink and Higgins super white.
+It’s an acrylic ink, and it gives you a really wide variety of tones.
 Should have also mentioned I use mostly a Japanese Platinum fountain pen that has carbon black ink cartridges.
 There are a couple different nibs but I can’t recall which mine is.
-For the white I ink though I use
+For the white I ink though I use some kind of crow quill dip pen.
+And those are uni-ball white signo gel pens both fine point and broad point for whiting out and highlights and textures.
+And arches 90lb cold press wc paper.”

 “That was fun!
 Sorry I was out so abruptly, my dog wouldn’t stop barking (unusual for her) and I had to go see what was going on.